Profile level : Anon

 a single-line text Input widget could only display the json as a realistically, unreadable long string.

-In reply to by nilgai
+In reply to Is there a simple way to… by nilgai

 Absolutely.
 If you bind the default query result to something like a Text widget, it is in JSON format already: